GiorgosTzimas/Mental-Health-Disorder-Classification/README.md

-NLP for Mental Health Disorder Classification
+# NLP for Mental Health Disorder Classification

 This project applies NLP techniques to identify and classify **mental health conditions** based on user-generated text data.
 It explores traditional machine learning, deep learning, and transformer-based approaches to predict the likelihood of disorders including **anxiety, depression, bipolar disorder**, and others.

+The project was developed as part of academic coursework for the course Natural Language Processing and Text Analytics (MSc. in Business Administration and Data Science).

 ## Dataset